chajoy/chajoy/README.md

 # About Me

-**`Web developer with a creative background in VFX.`**
+👋 **`Web developer with a creative background in VFX`**.

-👋 Web developer with a background in VFX.
 Passionate about learning new technologies and building creative, interactive web apps.

 After 4 years in VFX, I transitioned to web development, applying my creativity and problem-solving skills to build user-centered experiences.
 I’m focused on growing as a front-end developer and gaining hands-on experience.